ibm-cloud-docs/Cloudant/offerings/dataprivacygovernance.md

 for delivering and supporting a Cloud Service, is available at [www.ibm.com/cloud/datacenters](http://www.ibm.com/cloud/datacenters){: new_window}{: external}.

+Cloudant will not move your data without notification.
+Cloudant do rely on centralised components for aspects of the service.
+Of particular interest for data residency are logs containing URLs.
+These will be sent out of region specific infrastructure, to centralised logging components.
+For any data where residency is a concern, avoid its inclusion within URLs such as in the path or querystring.
+Cloudant documentation describes how this can be achieved for various areas of our API.

 For more information, see [Compliance](/docs/Cloudant?topic=Cloudant-compliance#compliance) about {{site.data.keyword.cloudant_short_notm}}'s overall standards for compliance.
 Similar information can be found for these IaaS business partners: